qaboxletstest/Angular-Code-Coverage/README.md

 ###### --legacy-peer-deps: ignore all peerDependencies when installing, In the new version of npm (v7), by default, npm install will fail when it encounters conflicting peerDependencies.

-When the app starts with yarn start, you should see the coverage information under window.__coverage__ information.
+When the app starts with `ng serve` or `ng serve --open`, you should see the coverage information under window.__coverage__ information.

 * Exclude files
 If you want to exclude files from coverage, for example src/serviceWorker.js, add an object named nyc to package.json following the nyc CLI configuration.